Menu

 Trail Maintenance Safety

-Safety should always be the top priority with any of the volunteer work that we do.
-It is important that our volunteers understand the potential risks that they may encounter while doing trail maintenance.
+Safety should always be the top priority with any volunteer work that we do.
+Our volunteers must understand the potential risks they may encounter while doing trail maintenance.

 Our agency partners have developed a Job Hazards Analysis (JHA) Form.
-These forms outline the type of work that a maintainer might perform when in the field, the potential risks, safety gear to use to prevent injury, and potential methods to reduce or eliminate the risks.
+This form outlines the type of work that a maintainer might perform when in the field, the potential risks, safety gear to use to prevent injury, and potential methods to reduce or eliminate those risks.

-On an annual basis, volunteers are asked to review and sign a copy of the JHA.
+Volunteers are required to review and sign a copy of the Volunteer Service Agreement and Job Hazard Analysis forms:

 It is always good practice to do a self-check safety briefing before you head out on your work trip.
 The safety check should also include travel to/from the trail.
 A tailgate safety check-in is required for work groups of 2 or more.